thasan50/Soft-Dev/23_rest/readme.md

 ## K23: A RESTful Journey Skyward
 ### Due: `2024-11-21r` before class

+Disco:
+- Reference dictionary value by key, like using 'explanation' to reference the corresponding content

+QCC:
+- Given that the data we reference is a JSON object string, when would we make use of turning a python dictionary into a JSON object string during this assignment?
+I saw json.dumps() recommended below, but I'm not sure where it would have been used

 _Step 0: Establish team comms.
 Fetch KtS._

 ### Your Duo MISSION: